 Q. Are you open for visitors?

-The Seymour Marine Discovery Center is open to the public year round and welcomes all ages.
-It is a seaside learning center in Santa Cruz, California that brings the adventures and explorations of ocean science to life.
+The Seymour Marine Discovery Center is opening outdoors-only on Saturday, April 24, with a special member preview day on Saturday, April 17, in accordance with state, local, and university COVID-19 restrictions.
+We are a seaside learning center in Santa Cruz, California that brings the adventures and explorations of ocean science to life.
 Powered by the Long Marine Laboratory, a world-renowned University of California research facility, the Center offers hands-on immersion into the world of ocean exploration and discovery.

 Q. What is there to see or do?

-Visitors are welcome in our exhibit hall that provides an introduction to the world of marine science.
-It includes hands-on exhibits,aquarium, and touch pools.
-You may want to consider taking a tour, enjoying the Ocean Discovery Shop, and simply exploring the spectacular site with stunning vistas of Monterey Bay.
+Visitors are welcome to participate in our outdoor activities for an introduction to marine science.
+You may want to consider taking a self-guided coastal science campus walking tour, enjoying the native landscape, and simply exploring the spectacular site with stunning vistas of Monterey Bay.

 Q. Is your facility appropriate for young children?